 IceMule makes some of the best soft coolers and the IceMule Pro Cooler is a solid choice.

-This soft-sided cooler has a 1,000-denier ripstop outer and polar-layer insulation and it can hold up to 18 cans plus ice and keep ice frozen for up to 24 hours.
+This soft-sided cooler has a 1,000-denier ripstop outer and polar-layer insulation and it can hold up to 18 cans plus ice or ice packs and keep ice frozen for up to 24 hours.

 The tri-fold closure closely resembles what you would find on a dry bag.
 In this case, the closure works to seal in cold air, but it also works to keep any melted ice inside.